 1 box Sage "stove top" style stuffing mix.

-Mom has made it as well with the veggie breakfast sausage patties, mushrooms and onion, cornbread stuffing and smoked cheddar when we do some of our regular meat free meals.
+Mom has made it as well with breakfast sausage, mushrooms and onion, cornbread stuffing and smoked cheddar and that was really good to.

 Is it done yet?

-Pair it with some popovers or some more Dave's bread.
+Pair it with some popovers.
 If you've never had a popover, you will want to go out and buy your own deep pan to make them once you do.
 Hollowed from the steam that makes them rise so tall, they are crisp/tender on the outside and soft and eggy on the inside.
 They are a treat.
+(Mom uses the recipe from the Moosewood Kitchen cookbook - you can find that recipe online).
 Pair one of those with your casserole and some fruit you have a brunch that is not only filling, it's recognizable as actual food.
 (You'd think Mom would know better to buy something in a box that wasn't dog treats).